Sdim: A Qudit Stabilizer Simulator: Motivation for characterizing qudit QECC

 Second, the types of QECC that researchers can fully study (analytically derive, computationally validate, numerically characterize) for now are limited by what classical computers can simulate~\cite{Gidney_2021,keppens2025quditvsqubitsimulated}.
 As a result, nearly all QECCs for which there are numerical physical error threshold studies belong to qubit stabilizer codes.
 Qudit simulation has received attention from industrial and academic research in the past~\cite{QuDiet,farias2024quforgelibraryquditssimulation,mato2024mqtquditssoftwareframework,kushnarev2025quditcirqlibraryextension}, but all such simulators are based on state vector simulation, and not the scalable variety for stabilizer circuits.

-Conventional wisdom posits that qudit codes exhibit higher rates than qubit codes and that they can generally correct more errors \cite{gottesmanqeccbook}, but the lack of efficient simulators have left these claims largely uncontested.
-Indeed, despite recent attention provoking further interrogation \cite{keppens2025quditvsqubitsimulated}, these studies are limited by the (in)feasibility of state vector qudit simulation.
-Any nonstabilizer code would be computationally too costly to simulate.
+Conventional wisdom posits that qudit codes exhibit higher rates than qubit codes and that they can generally correct more errors \cite{gottesmanqeccbook}, but the lack of efficient simulators have left these claims largely uncontested until recently \cite{keppens2025quditvsqubitsimulated}, and these inquiries are limited by the intractability of statevector simulation.
 Given that stabilizer simulation is what is scalable, it is possible to numerically characterize qudit stabilizer codes.
 This paper is the first open-source implementation of such a tool.